Big7asty/wherethef/README.md

 Don't forget to define directory locations within the config file.

+If your system clock is out, this will effect the time search function of the tool. wherethef.py will pull up the current system time for you.

 # To Do

 - Add argparse to define timeframe to the last 24 hours and skip user input defining timeframe